-Have you ever looked at a package of recordable DVDs and wondered what the numbers “8X” or “16X” are all about?
-Those figures indicate the maximum write speed of the discs.
-This information also provides a clue as to how long it will take to burn the disc.
+If you’ve ever wondered what the numbers “8X” or “16X” are about on DVD packaging, you’ll be happy to learn they indicate the maximum write speeds of the discs.
+It also provides a clue to how long a disc will take to burn.

-One theory is that lowering the burn speed gives the laser more time to make a good impression on the organic dye layer of the disc, resulting in a burn with fewer errors compared to a disc written at a higher speed.
-This does not affect the visible picture and sound quality of a DVD disc, but it reduces the amount of error correction the player has to do when playing the disc back.
+There is a theory that lowering burn speed gives the laser more time to make a good impression in the organic dye layer of the disc, resulting in a burn with fewer errors compared to those burned at higher speeds.
+This does not affect the visible picture and sound quality of the disc but it does reduce the amount of error correction the player must make while playing the disc back.

 The amount of time it takes to burn any disc depends on two things:

 - Quantity of data that needs to be written (which will also dictate whether you used a regular disc or a dual layer)

 - Maximum speed at which information is burned

 The exactly amount of storage a DVD has is not exactly a straight forward answer but we break it down for you here.
 Obviously, the more data you have and the slower the write speed, the longer overall it will take to burn.
 Also, sometimes you are creating a Master DVD disc for a project (and not necessarily just archiving old family videos and the like) so the editing process can add extra time, quite a bit of time for involved projects.

 Learn how long it takes to burn a Blu-ray disc here.
 We have a huge build up of optical media knowledge for you to check out at our Knowledgebase, too.